unxmaal/booterizer/README.md

 ```

 booterizer's host IP.
 This is the VM's IP on its internal point to point link to the target SGI client machine.
-* this will be a unique, unused ip address in the subnet that your home/office router has created
+* this will be a unique, unused IP address in the subnet that your home/office router has created
 ```
 hostip: '192.168.0.40'
 ```

 The SGI client box's IP address
-* this will be a unique, unused ip address in the subnet that your home/office router has created
+* this will be a unique, unused IP address in the subnet that your home/office router has created
 * it cannot be the same as the Host IP above.
 ```
 clientip: '192.168.0.41'
 ```

-The sgi box's physical hardware address, from printenv at PROM
+The SGI box's physical hardware address, from printenv at PROM
 ```
 printenv eaddr
 ```